-- PMIERs sufficiency for the quarter was 166% and $2,047 million above the published PMIERs requirements, compared to 176% and $2,261 million above the published PMIERs requirements in the first quarter of 2022.
-The sequential decrease in PMIERs sufficiency was driven by NIW, the $242 million distribution from our flagship insurance writer and the amortization of existing reinsurance transactions, partially offset by our business cash flows and lower delinquencies.
+- PMIERs sufficiency was 162% and $1,958 million above the PMIERs requirements, compared to 164% and $2,098 million above the PMIERs requirements in the first quarter of 2023.
+PMIERs sufficiency for the quarter decreased slightly as a result of NIW partially offset by lapse.

 Conference Call and Financial Supplement Information

 This press release, the second quarter 2023 financial supplement and earnings presentation are now posted on the Company’s website, https://ir.enactmi.com.
 Investors are encouraged to review these materials.

 Enact will discuss second quarter financial results in a conference call tomorrow, Wednesday, August 2, 2023, at 8:00 a.m.
 (Eastern).
 Participants interested in joining the call’s live question and answer session are required to pre-register by clicking here to obtain your dial-in number and unique PIN.
 It is recommended to join at least 15 minutes in advance, although you may register ahead of the call and dial in at any time during the call.
 If you wish to join the call but do not plan to ask questions, a live webcast of the event will be available on our website, https://ir.enactmi.com/news-and-events/events.

 The webcast also will be archived on the Company’s website for one year.